aws-quickstart/quickstart-aviatrix-controller/README.md

 The Quick Start offers two deployment options:

-- Deploying Aviatrix Global Transit Hub into a new virtual private cloud (VPC) on AWS
+- Deploying Aviatrix Global Transit Hub into a new VPC on AWS
 - Deploying Aviatrix Global Transit Hub into an existing VPC on AWS

 You can also use the AWS CloudFormation templates as a starting point for your own implementation.